justme99/juju/openam/README.md

 # Usage

 To be able to install OpenAM you have to accept the license term as outlined in the license file.
-You can either accept the license terms on the commmand line or by the checkbox in the Juju-gui.
+You can either accept the license terms on the command line or by the checkbox in the Juju-gui.

-In addition you have to set a "private" admin password for your deployment, either on the command or in th Juju-gui.
+In addition you have to set a "private" admin password for your deployment, either on the command line or in the Juju-gui.

 Step by step instructions on using the charm:

     juju deploy openam --constraints="mem=4G arch=amd64"
 	juju set openam Accept_license='true' Amadmin_password='cangetin'

-In addition you can also set a FQDN to be used as the default hostname in addition to the dynanically created one.
+In addition you can also set a FQDN to be added as a alias in addition to the initial default hostname used for installation.
+The alias host can then be a public resolvable FQDN or a name only resolvable on the local host.
+All Juju relationships will use the default initial returned by the 'unit-get public-address' function.

-juju set openam FQDN_server_alias='my-fqdn.mydomain.com';
+	juju set openam FQDN_OpenAM_alias='my-host.mydomain.com';

 The instance running OpenAM needs at least 4GB RAM.

 This relase of the OpenAM charm supports a Juju relationship to ForgeRock OpenDJ.
-OpenDJ is a LDAP directory server which in most cases are used as user repositories.
-OpenDJ comes with some sample users which can be added to the default authentication chain in OpenAM to test and verify how easy such a integration can be done.
+OpenDJ is a LDAP directory server, which in most cases are used as user repositories.
+OpenDJ comes with some sample users that can be added to the default authentication chain in OpenAM to test and verify how easy such a integration can be done.
 You can verify the users in the OpenAM web console in the following location both with and without a relationship:

 - 'Access Control' -> '/ (Top Level Realm)' -> 'Subjects'